The yet-to-be-launched Huh meme token hopes to be the next big altcoin, having signed up 3000 influencers to promote it

 Of course, the creators did not dignify any of the complaints with a reply.
 Moreover, the last tweet sent out from the project’s Twitter handle was on Oct 15.

 “I purchased huh token in your presale and I never received a confirmation.
 I’ve emailed you with no reply.
 Where is my #huhtoken?
-Is this a scam?”another seemingly angry user lashed out.
+Is this a scam?”

 In another outrageous incident, crypto-journalist Paul Brabus alleged harassment after he covered an article about the Huh Coin project.